surifoll/ExIgniter.ObjectMapper/README.md

 ## 🤝 Contributing

 We welcome contributions from the community\!
-Please refer to our [Contribution Guidelines](https://github.com/yourname/ExIgniter.ObjectMapper/blob/main/CONTRIBUTING.md) for details on how to get involved.

 -----

 ## 📄 License